itsskyballs/OldGPT/README.md

 # OldGPT
 **OldGPT** is a nostalgic chatting experience designed for older Android phones, allowing users to access ChatGPT on devices with outdated browsers and operating systems.

+You need to struct those source code files

 ## Features:
 - Lightweight and optimized for older devices.
 - Embedded web browser for seamless ChatGPT interaction.